 |Microsoft_SQLServer_AlwaysOnDatabaseReplicaCluster||DataSource||Monitors Cluster-Wide SQL Server Database Replica failover ready state, database join state, and pending suspension.|

 |Microsoft_SQLServer_AlwaysOnDatabaseReplicas||DataSource||Monitors the SQL Server AlwaysOn database replica operating state, synchronization health and state, log activity, throughput, transmission and queue size.|

 |Microsoft_SQLServer_AlwaysOnAvailabilityReplicas||DataSource||Monitors the SQL Server AlwaysOn local availability replica Operating, Connection, Recovery and Synchronization state.|

-|Microsoft_SQLServer_Databases||DataSource||Monitors each database found on the SQL server, monitoring active sessions, log operations, throughput, cache, latency, file/log sizes, etc.|
+|Microsoft_SQLServer_Databases||DataSource||For each database found on the SQL Server, monitors active sessions, log operations, throughput, cache, latency, file/log sizes, and so on.|